-There is a difference in how the fast and slow rotators are distributed amongst the variables with and without K-W2 excess.
-For the inner disk sources, between 65 and 70 percent (depending on the filter) are slow rotators, while 30 to 35 percent are fast rotators.
-Hence, the slow rotators outnumber the fast rotators by about 2:1 if the sources have a detectable inner disk.
-The situation is reversed for the objects without K-W2 excess.
-Here, between 57 and 81 percent are fast rotators, while between 19 and 43 percent have longer rotation periods.
+There is a difference in how the fast and slow rotators are distributed amongst the variables with and without $K - W^2$ excess.
+For the inner disc sources, between 65 per cent and 70 per cent (depending on the filter) are slow rotators, while 30 per cent-35 per cent are fast rotators.
+Hence, the slow rotators outnumber the fast rotators by about 2:1 if the sources have a detectable inner disc.
+The situation is reversed for the objects without K - W2 excess.
+Here, between 57 per cent and 81 per cent are fast rotators, while between 19 per cent and 43 per cent have longer rotation periods.
 Thus, the fast rotators outnumber the slow rotators by 2:1.
 Compared to the investigation of IC 5070 by Froebrich et al. (2021), these distributions match within the statistical uncertainties, but are based on a much larger sample.
 We note however, that the period identification for our current paper has been done using only one methodology and uses the entire 7 yr long light curves.
-The Herbert et al. (in prep.) paper will include a full discussion of this aspect.
-This change of the ratio of fast to slow rotators for objects with and without inner disks is consistent with the idea of disk breaking (see e.g. the review by Herbst et al. 2007).
+The Herbert et al. (in preparation) paper will include a full discussion of this aspect.
+This change of the ratio of fast to slow rotators for objects with and without inner discs is consistent with the idea of disc breaking (see e.g. the review by Herbst et al. 2007).

-The periodic variables have preferentially (86 percent, same in all filters) symmetric light curves.
+The periodic variables have preferentially (86 per cent, same in all filters) symmetric light curves.
 This is expected if most periodic variations are due to spotted objects.
 Amongst the remaining sources, the dippers outnumber the bursters by about 3:1.
-Thus, only a fraction of 2-6 percent of objects are periodic bursters.
-The much larger fraction of periodic dippers (8-13 percent) is most likely dominated by AA-Tau type sources.
-This is supported by the fact that the periodic dippers are almost exclusively found amongst the K-W2 excess sources.
+Thus, only a fraction of 2 per cent-6 per cent of objects are periodic bursters.
+The much larger fraction of periodic dippers (8 per cent-13 per cent) is most likely dominated by AA-Tau type sources.
+This is supported by the fact that the periodic dippers are almost exclusively found amongst the K - W2 excess sources.